Pk07-cpu/ComfyUI-TBG-ETUR/README.md

 We’re excited to announce that alpha testing of the PRO version is now live for our Patreon supporters and free community members!

+Please help us to find all Bugs and open an issue here !!!

 Get early access by joining us at: https://www.patreon.com/TB_LAAR